andr-ew/reversesea/README.md

 ## problem 1

-earthsea records & stores its patterns as a series of events (key on, key off), input from the grid. playing back those events in reverse, won't acheive the desired results, as on & off messages will be flipped. moreover, there's a high possibility of stuck notes if each key on event is not matched with a key off.
+earthsea records & stores its patterns as a series of events (key on, key off), input from the grid. playing back those events in reverse won't acheive the desired results, as on & off messages will be flipped. moreover, there's a high possibility of stuck notes if each key on event is not matched with a key off.

 ## solution 1